Derived Partners of Enriques Surfaces: Clifford Algebras

 Its odd and even parts will be denoted by $Cl_{odd}$ and $Cl_{ev}$ respectively, as before.
 The two smaller Clifford algebras on $V_+$ and $V_-$ over $\mathbb{C}[u]$ will be denoted by

-Note that $Cl$ is the super tensor product of $Cl_+$ and $Cl_-$ over $\mathbb{C}[u]$.
-For reasons listed in the remark below, we will mainly work with the ordinary tensor product
+Note that $Cl$ is the \emph{super tensor product} of $Cl_+$ and $Cl_-$ over $\mathbb{C}[u]$.
+For reasons listed in the remark below, we will mainly work with the \emph{ordinary tensor product}

-In terms of relations, the only difference between $Cl$ and $\widetilde{Cl}$ is the anti-commutativity or commutativity of the variables $v_i^+$ and $v_j^-$.
+In terms of relations, the only difference between $Cl$ and $\widetilde{Cl}$ is the anti-commutativity or commutativity of the variables $v_i^+$ and $v_j^-$, but it is an important difference.

-\begin{remark} Some reasons for working with the ordinary tensor product $\widetilde{Cl}$ are listed here, and they will be elaborated by the upcoming propositions: \begin{enumerate}[(1)] \item the original Clifford algebra $Cl$ doesn't contain $A$ in the center, while $\widetilde{Cl}$ does, \item there is a naturally defined grading on $\widetilde{Cl}$ that is compatible with the $\mathbb{C}_\lambda^*$-grading on $A$, which is essential in the proof of the main theorem, \item the ordinary tensor product $\widetilde{Cl}$ is more compatible with $A = A_+ \otimes A_-$ as shown in Proposition \ref{prop_tilde_clifford_center}, and is more readily understood than a Clifford algebra of corank $2$, \item consideration of twisted sheaves in Section 4 suggests tensor products of Brauer classes. \end{enumerate} \end{remark}
+\begin{remark} Ordinary tensor products of Clifford algebras were named quasi Clifford algebras or extended Clifford algebras and studied in \cite{gastineau, marchuk}.
+There are several reasons why we are working with the ordinary tensor product $\widetilde{Cl}$ and they will be elaborated on in the upcoming propositions. \begin{enumerate}[(1)] \item The ring $A$ is the center of $\widetilde{Cl}$, while $A$ does not even lie in the center of the original Clifford algebra $Cl$. \item there is a naturally defined grading on $\widetilde{Cl}$ that is compatible with the $\mathbb{C}_\lambda^*$-grading on $A$, which is essential in the proof of the main theorem, \item the ordinary tensor product $\widetilde{Cl}$ is more compatible with $A = A_+ \otimes A_-$ as shown in Proposition \ref{prop_tilde_clifford_center}, and is more readily understood than a Clifford algebra of corank $2$, \item consideration of twisted sheaves in Section 4 suggests tensor products of Azumaya algebras. \end{enumerate} \end{remark}

-\begin{remark} Ordinary tensor products of Clifford algebras were named quasi Clifford algebras or extended Clifford algebras and studied in \cite{gastineau, marchuk}. \end{remark}

 On top of the Clifford algebra structure, we will define a new $\mathbb{N}$-grading to handle the grading change between the $\mathbb{C}_\lambda^*$-action and the $\mathbb{C}_t^*$-actions.
-To handle the case of Enriques surfaces (Theorem \ref{main_thm_2}), we also need to introduce another $\mathbb{Z}_2$-grading corresponding to the distinction of $v_i^+$ and $v_i^-$ variables.
-Combined:
+To handle the case of Enriques surfaces (Theorem \ref{main_thm_2}), we also need to introduce an additional $\mathbb{Z}_2$-grading corresponding to the distinction of $v_i^+$ and $v_i^-$ variables.

 \begin{prop} The algebras $Cl$, $Cl_\pm$ and $\widetilde{Cl}$ can be given a $(\mathbb{Z}_2 \times \mathbb{N})$-grading corresponding to the action of $G = \mathbb{Z}_2 \times \mathbb{C}_\lambda^*$ as follows: